GrapheneOS/hardened_malloc/README.md

 count needs to be tuned to minimize waste due to rounding to the page size.
 For now, this allocator is set up only for 4096 byte pages as a small page size is desirable for finer-grained memory protection and randomization.
 It could be ported to larger page sizes in the future.
+The current slot counts are only a preliminary set of values.

 | size class | worst case internal fragmentation | slab slots | slab size | internal fragmentation for slabs |
 | - | - | - | - | - |